Building Management Systems (BMS) are typically classified as either proprietary (closed) or non-proprietary (open).

-Drawbacks to Purchasing a Proprietary (Closed) Building Automation System
+Drawbacks to Purchasing a Proprietary (Closed) Building Management System

-Imagine for a moment that you were purchasing a car that could only be serviced and cared for by the dealership that sold you the car, using parts exclusively created by that dealer’s manufacturer.
-You’d lose the ability to purchase parts from the local auto parts store, and your local mechanic would no longer be able to handle even the easiest tune-ups and oil changes.
+Imagine buying a car that could only be serviced and cared for by the dealership that sold it to you—and you could only buy parts exclusively created by that dealer’s manufacturer.
+You’d lose the ability to purchase parts from the local auto parts store.
+Your local mechanic would no longer be able to handle even the easiest tune-ups and oil changes.

 Are There Any Benefits to Choosing a Proprietary (Closed) Building Control System?